bibanon/android-development-codex/Devices/Other-Devices/PSP/PSP.md

 ### Liquidation Committee

+* Find an exploit to fully install CFW on newer motherboard PSP-3000s (just for convenience)
+  * Find a way to automatically run CFW installer
 * Archive the very best homebrew and source code somewhere safe, like the Internet Archive.
 * Find all the old PSP devs, find out history
-* Find an exploit to fully install CFW on newer motherboard PSP-3000s (just for convenience)
 * Bring back TN-Settings to new CFW

 ### Best MicroSD to Memory Stick Duo